HCDigitalScholarship/ds-cookbook/set_up_home_directory.md

 If multiple people are working on the same site at the same time, you'll each have to choose a different port number, i.e. `8001` instead of `8000`.

+## Make a copy of the database
 Finally, the last step is to create a copy of the database.
-The exact commands depend on whether you're using MySQL or Postgres.
 For the database name, suffix the main database with your username.
 For example, if your username is `jdoe` and the main database is called `tichadb` (you can check in `settings_secret.py`), then your database should be named `tichadb_jdoe`.
 The database username should be the same as the main database (again, you can check in `settings_secret.py`).

+### Option 1 (recommended)
+Ask a DS librarian to create a new copy of the database for you.

+### Option 2 (not recommended)
+Do it yourself.
+The exact commands depend on whether you're using MySQL or Postgres.

 MySQL:
 ```shell